 Shanklea Primary School will ensure that appropriate filtering methods are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
-Relevant policies are listed in Appendix A and may be read on the school website.

 Child Protection Conferences and Core Group Meetings

 Members of staff are likely to be asked to attend a child protection conference or other relevant core group meetings about an individual pupil and will need to have as much relevant updated information about the child as possible.
 One of our DPs will attend Child Protection conferences held for a child/children who are suffering or are at risk of significant harm.